If you have focused all your retirement planning energy on your 401(k) account, you may be missing a key piece of the puzzle: Social Security.

 - 70, you’ll get 132% of the monthly benefit because you delayed getting benefits for 48 months.”

-After age 70, however, there is no more benefit to waiting.
-At that point, you’ve maxed out the value of waiting.
+After age 70, you’ve maxed out the value of waiting as there are no further increases to be had.
 Don’t hold off claiming benefits beyond your 70th birthday.

 4. Get professional help